tinruufu/friction/README.md

 this will be necessary if, for instance, you're wanting to use a phone or tablet or just a computer other than the one your library is on

-you _could_ mount the library on your local machine and then run friction locally, but friction is pretty I/O heavy, and network storage is slow, so you're gonna be waiting at the load screen a lot

-i'd advise caution if you intend to host friction to untrusted third parties, for instance on the public web. i've made effort to protect against access to files that aren't in the library, and im happy enough with that that im hosting [my own instance][demo]. with large libraries and long uptimes, though, it'd be pretty easy to DOS a server, since friction extracts archives to a temporary directory and only removes them when you quit. if your library is all directories and no archives, though, you should be fine
+i'd advise caution if you intend to host friction to untrusted third parties, for instance on the public web. i've made effort to protect against access to files that aren't in the library, and im happy enough with that that i was hosting a demo instance back when i had a VM. i am not a security auditor, though, and with large compressed libraries and long uptimes, it might be possible to DOS a server, since friction extracts archives to a temporary directory and only removes them when you quit. if your library is all directories and no archives, though, you should be fine